 A hierarchical clustering approach, rather than our flat clustering, has the potential to produce further gains (Loh et al., 2012).
 We have taken the first steps in exploring this idea here; the molecule size clustering in Ammolite can be thought of as an initial version of a multi-level or hierarchical clustering.

 Entropy-scaling search is related to succinct, compressed, and opportunistic data structures, such as the compressed suffix array, the FM-index, and the sarray (Grossi & Vitter, 2005; Ferragina & Manzini, 2000; Conway & Bromage, 2011).
-However, these solve the problem of theoretically fast and scalable pattern matching, whereas we solve, theoretically and practically, the much more general similarity search problem.
+However, these solve the problem of theoretically fast and scalable pattern matching (Box 1), whereas we solve, theoretically and practically, the much more general similarity search problem.
 An entropy-scaling search tree is also related to a metric ball tree (Uhlmann, 1991), although with different time complexity.
 Querying a metric ball tree requires O(log n) time, assuming the relatively uniform distribution of data points in a metric space.
 This distribution differs from the non-uniform distribution under which entropy-scaling search behaves well.
 As future work, we will investigate further acceleration of coarse search by applying a metric ball tree to the cluster representatives themselves; this approach may reduce the coarse search time to O(log k).
 This step, too, can be thought of as an

 additional level of clustering.